PoisotLab/MetawebTransferLearning/outline.md

 **What is the plausibility of using this as a means of supplementing/'fixing' current datasets to account for unobserved interactions i.e. false negatives??**

 **Also the idea/feasibility of reconstruction i.e. historic networks**

+**Lack of interaction strength - we only work with binary - should be fine since SVD takes $\mathbb{R}$ numbers along with $\mathbb{B}$**

+**Differences in diet in different region - but so different that there is actually no overlap... different populations of the same species i.e. phylogeny might not catch this**